 Update the copy on your website: Write with your audience in mind: what will they like to see and read?
 What are their interests?
 What are their problems?
 How can you solve them?
 How can you add value?

 Define who you are, how you help and why you're better: Once you've nailed your web copy, come up with a clear and compelling value proposition, i.e. the main reason why someone should hire you.
-This will be the first thing people read when they land on your website, so take some time to write it and don't be afraid to tweak if it isn't working.
+It will be the first thing people read when they land on your website, so take some time to write it and don't be afraid to tweak if it isn't working.
 It should explain how you solve clients' problems (relevancy), deliver specific benefits (quantified value) and tell the ideal customer why they should hire you and not from anyone else (unique differentiation).

 Freshen up your social media: Make it flow with what you've updated on your revised website.
 Add your value proposition to your bios, for instance, and ensure your profiles match what you're saying elsewhere.
 Use the same logo or profile pic for your avatars, so people can easily recognise you across different platforms.